The BMS Phase I is a basic graduate course phase while Phase II is the PhD research phase.

 At the end of Phase I students have to pass the oral Qualifying exam in order to continue into Phase II.
 Phase I students must also use the Phase I to find an advisor for their dissertation research in Phase II.
 Attending more than the one mandatory seminar is a good way to get to know professors and their research, to find out what the open questions in the field are and if the professor is willing to take on more Ph.D. students.

-The BMS study program for Phase I includes two one-semester Basic Courses in each of the eight areas.
+The BMS study program for Phase I includes two one-semester Basic Courses in each of the eight Research Training Areas.
 You can find descriptions of the Basic Courses here.

 Phase II (Ph.D. research phase)

 The typical entrance is with the Qualifying Exam, or a master's/"Diplom" degree.
 Each student is registered as a PhD student in mathematics at one of the three universities.
 He/she has an advisor at the same university, and an additional mentor.

 Students are expected to finish their dissertation, i.e. Phase II, in 4-6 semesters.
 They should conduct specialized research on their thesis in one the Berlin mathematics research groups, attend at least one advanced course per semester (for the first two years), as well as the MATH+ Friday Colloquia.

 Completion requirements are set according to the PhD regulations at the respective university.
 The PhD regulation of the three universities can be found here.

 In addition, the BMS awards the "Certificate of Excellence" for the completion of BMS program.